 9: Try a zinc and vitamin C lozenge.

 Zinc and vitamin C lozenges will heal many issues affecting the mouth, gums and tongue.
 I highly recommend these lozenges for a sore throat, mouth ulcers, poor immune function, and a herpes simplex (cold sore) outbreak or for colds and influenza in general.
 Try sucking on one of these lozenges every two hours and you will find speedy relief in many cases.

 One of the biggest causes of an oral or throat yeast infections is antibiotics or inhaled steroids (common in asthma).
 Pharmaceutical drugs are a commonly overlooked cause or yeast infections, and one major cause I have seen time and again in my clinic.
 Are you an asthmatic and regularly experience a sore throat, have cracked corners of your mouth or find that you experience recurring mouth ulcers?
 The talk to your doctor and find out if the drug you take is linked with a yeast infection, and if in doubt then go to Dr. Google.

 Those who take an antibiotic will not only discover that they may be more prone to diarrhea and an upset digestive system; they will also be more prone to common problems of the mouth and throat.
-Always be on guard if you have to take an antibiotic or inhaled steroid – be on the lookout for the telltale signs of a yeast infection, especially if you have been taking one or either of these drugs long-term.
+Always be on guard if you have to take an antibiotic or inhaled steroid – be on the lookout for the telltale signs of a yeast infection, especially if you have been taking such pills long-term.
 There are natural alternatives and all you have to do is to ask.

 You can read a lot more about mouth and throat yeast infection and how to successfully crush them in my book Candida Crusher.
 Have you got your copy yet of the internet’s most comprehensive book on candida?
 You can get it at candidacrusher.com